Deforestation-Detector/SCAI-Net/Testing.md

             * Should and do obtain joining of elements in classes list with corresponding labels array element.

 # Sam's module and functional testing
-I tested the rainforest module, which serves as the main driver of our program.
-For nearly all of the major features in this program.
+I also tested the scai_test module.
+Like Donovan, I carried out my unit tests using the python unittest standard library module.

-create_data():
+* create_data():
+    * Description and expectations:
-create_data is meant to take in a dataframe object with the file names and the corresponding labels.
+        * create_data is meant to take in a dataframe object with the file names and the corresponding labels.
         We followed the exact same invalid input logic as the function directly above, set_NLABELS.
 For testing valid input, we created a dataframe off of the small csv file described above, and passed that as an argument into the create_data function.
 After this, the two returned values should be something other than "None".
         If so, we know that two data generators were successfully created.
 The only way that the data generators could fail to be created is if they threw an exception, or if they returned ("None", "None").
+    * Equivalence classes:
+        * Train datagenerator is None
+        * Validation datagenerator is None
+        * Train dataframe is None
+            * Train and Validation datagenerators should equal None
+        * Label classes are None
+            * Train and Validation datagenerators should equal None

-f1loss():
+* f1loss():
+    * Description and expectations:
-This function's testing is literally the exact same as f1 just with different hand-tested, expected outcomes.
+        * This function's testing is literally the exact same as f1 just with different hand-tested, expected outcomes.
         This function is just a differentiable version of the f1 function such that it can be used as a loss function so the model can perform a gradient.
+    * Equivalence classes:
+        * Non-tensor values
+            * Should return None and does return None
+        * Prediction close to ground truth
+            * We chose values of [0.8, 0.2, 0.8] and [0.4, 0.1, 0.7] to be satisfiably close for all intents and purposes.
+We then hand-calculated and expected result, obtained (after rounding) 0.4, which we then obtain.
+        * Prediction far from truth
+            * We chose values of [0.9, 0.8, 0.4] and [0.1, 0.1, 0.6] to again be satisfiable.
+We again then hand-calculated this and obtained the expected result of 0.717

-create_transfer_model():
+* create_transfer_model():
+    * Description and expectations:
-This function is supposed to take in an architecture name specified by a string, initialize it, and set it as a base model followed by a flattening layer with a dense neural network.
+        * This function is supposed to take in an architecture name specified by a string, initialize it, and set it as a base model followed by a flattening layer with a dense neural network.
 With hundreds of millions of neurons within each base model, testing for model equality here isn't really feasible here, so the way I saw it, there were two cases between invalid input and valid input.
 If the input was invalid because the element in the ARCH variable wasn't a string, or if the specified ARCH isn't in the set of architectures, then "None" is returned.
 Else a valid model is returned.
 This is further backed up by the fact that we custom defined the architecture set as a constant and thus if the user supplied a valid architecture, then without fail, it couldn't do anything other than return a valid architecture.
+    * Equivalence classes:
+        * Model architecture is valid, one of the tested models.
+        * Model architecture is spelled wrong
+        * Model architecture is "None"